nickabs/lightsail-utils/README.md

 There is an option to encrypt the config and database archives if you are going to keep them in a remote location.

-## backup Ghosexample usage:
+## backup Ghost
-To backup a Ghost site that was installed in /var/www/ghost and copy the archives to a google drive folder:
+Example: backup a Ghost site installed in /var/www/ghost and copy the archives to a google drive folder:

 ```sh
 ghost-backup.sh -m archive -l ghost.log -a /data/archives/ghost -g /var/www/ghost -k 7 -o all -r -G 1v3ab123_JZ1f_yGP9l6Fed89QSbtyw -C project123-f712345a860a.json
 ```
-the archive files are initially created in the working directory specified with -a and are deleted after they are copied remotely ).
-Take maximum number of archives specified with -k  archives will be kept
+the archive files are created in the working directory specified with -a (these files are deleted after they are copied remotely).
+The -k option specifies the maximum number of archives that should be kept.

-To archive ghost files to the local directory specified with -a and send an email after the script completes
+This command will create an archive in the local directory specified with -a and sends an email after the script completes:

 ```sh
 ghost-backup.sh -m archive -l ghost.log -a /data/archives/ghost -g /var/www/ghost -k7 -o all -f backup@example.com -t staff@example.com -A aws_ses_profile
 ```

 ## restore Ghost
-restore the config, content and database archives from 1st February 2022
+Example: to restore the config, content and database archives from 1st February 2022

 ```sh
 ghost-backup.sh -m restore -l ghost.log -g /var/www/ghost -a /data/archives/ghost -d 2022-02-01 -o all